 Over the past century, in both official and popular works on Gallipoli, Turks have been variously portrayed as ruthless foes, noble enemies and, in recent years, national friends.
 What began as respect for the enemy at Gallipoli has “morphed into a nationally celebrated, government-constructed and media-supported friendship between Turkey and Australia.”
 This unthinking acceptance of a Turkish (actually Kemalist) approach to the history of the first world war suppresses Australian popular interest in narratives presenting a darker side of the Ottoman Empire’s war.
 The Australian media has now fully committed to a view of the war, and especially of Gallipoli, that sees Turks as noble defenders – and, like Australians, the victims of an imperial power.
 The story of the Ottoman Empire turning on its Armenian minority and murdering a million innocent people sits awkwardly with this benign view.
 This approach extends beyond the media, too.
 In Australian military history, the genocide and Australia’s relationship to it are mostly ignored, so eager are Australian agencies to demonstrate a positive relationship with Turkey, built around the shared Gallipoli story.

 Many Australians recognise the Gallipoli campaign as a seminal event in the shaping of Australia’s national identity.
-For Armenians, on the other hand, the genocidal eviction from their country was a defining moment in their quest for national survival.
-These two seemingly unrelated events had more in common than a mere coincidence of dates and a shared setting in Ottoman Turkey.
+For Armenians, the genocidal eviction from their country was a defining moment in their quest for national survival.
+These two seemingly unrelated events had more in common than a mere coincidence of dates and a shared setting.
 They were also brought together by a humanitarian bond that helped save the Armenian people from complete annihilation.
 In the Ottoman war theatre, Anzacs witnessed the Armenian genocide and helped rescue survivors of the death marches.
 At home, a combination of patriotism, Christian solidarity and public outrage at Ottoman atrocities sparked a relief movement in Victoria that eventually spread throughout the nation.

 There is always more to war than heroism and fortitude under fire.
 Similar qualities can be displayed in a variety of settings, with or without proximate violence.
 Australians showed such qualities to the benefit of Armenians a century ago and since.
 Yet, despite the strong connection between Australia’s Gallipoli experience and the Armenian genocide, the latter does not form part of modern Australia’s collective memory of the first world war.
 The events that began on 25 April 1915 are burnished and sacralised; the events that began the day before are glossed over.
 The historical anthropologist Paul Shackel argues that “public memory is more a reflection of present political and social relations [in this case, the relations between Australia and Turkey] than a true reconstruction of the past.”
 After 101 years, it is time that Australia’s connection to the Armenian tragedy formed part of our reconstruction of the past. •